Most cooks have a favourite pie recipe somewhere in their arsenal.

 You may think that if you have opted for a paleo lifestyle, your pie eating days are over.
 However, this doesn’t have to be the case.

 There are lots of great recipes for paleo friendly pie crusts which will allow you to carry on enjoying all of your favorite pies.

 If you don’t have a lot of time then this recipe is perfect.
-The ingredients come together in minutes using a blender, creating the perfect paleo pastry every time.
+The ingredients come together in minutes using a food processor, creating the perfect paleo pastry every time.

 Not only is this a paleo recipe, it is also gluten free, dairy free, and grain free.
 This recipe has the perfect ratio of three different types of flour – almond flour, coconut flour and tapioca flour.

 This creates a texture that feels like a real pie crust and also holds together as it cooks, so it won’t split or crack.

 If you can’t get hold of palm oil shortening then you can also use refined coconut oil.
 Indeed, some people might prefer this option as it is more environmentally friendly.